 Building Resilience

 Building Resilience is a whole school approach/resource programme delivered across the whole school through assemblies, class work and family work at home.
-Building Resilience explores ten tools that promotes mental, emotional, social and physical wellbeing.
+Building Resilience explores ten tools that promote mental, emotional, social and physical wellbeing.
 It engages pupils, families and staff in order to raise awareness and understanding of these tools.

 Restorative approaches